 - Exposure!- Don’t let the Thanksgiving meal be the first time your picky eater sees all the new foods.
-Thanksgiving foods are not commonly seen throughout the year and can be overwhelming (in an already overwhelming situation!).
-In the weeks leading up to the big meal, try incorporate one or two Thanksgiving-type foods a week into your family meals or a snack time.
-Even if they don’t want to eat it, they can touch it, smell it, play with it and talk about it!
+Thanksgiving foods are not commonly seen throughout the year and can add stress to an already overwhelming situation.
+In the weeks leading up to the big meal, try to incorporate one or two Thanksgiving-type foods a week into your family meals or snack time.
+Even if they don’t want to eat it, they can touch it, smell it, play with it, and talk about it!

-- Encourage your child to be your sous chef– Incorporating your picky eater into cooking and creating the meals gives them a varied sensory experience.
-Even if it’s a food they’ve never had (or have tried and disliked), they get to see and feel the ingredients, use spoons and mixers to combine it all, and smell the final product, and feel accomplished for helping!
+- Encourage your child to be your sous chef– Incorporating your picky eater into the cooking and creating of meals gives them a varied sensory experience, even if it’s a food they’ve never had (or have tried and disliked).
+This way, they get to see and feel the ingredients, use spoons and mixers to combine it all, and smell the final product, and feel accomplished for helping!

 - Bring sauce!- Sauces and dressings can be the key to kids eating new or less-preferred foods.
 Even if you’re not hosting, bring it with you.
 If they love barbecue sauce, put a small bowl next to their plate and let them add it to whatever they want!

 - When in doubt…bring foods they like– If you’re going to someone’s house where you have little to no control as to what is served, you can always bring a few healthy foods you know your child likes.
-You can re-heat it when the other food is served, and explain to the host that they don’t even eat your cooking (so the host isn’t offended!).
-Just prepare for all of the kids at the kids table to be jealous!
+You can re-heat it when the other food is served, and explain to the host that your kiddo doesn’t even eat your cooking to avoid any offense.
+Just prepare for all of the other kids to be jealous!